Environmental tax statistics - detailed analysis

 Evolution of transport taxes

-Passenger car sales in the EU-28 slowed down in particular from 2007-2013 (see Figure 10).
+The number of new vehicle registrations in the EU-27 decreased between 2007 and 2013 (see Figure 10).
 In countries with high car sales taxes, the economic downturn impacted on car sales and therefore on revenue from such taxes.
-However, demand started to pick-up again from 2014, almost reaching pre-crisis levels.
+However, demand started to pick-up again from 2014, surpassing pre-crisis levels by 12 % in 2018.

 Source data for tables and graphs

-Eurostat uses Table 9 from the ESA transmission programme to gather data on environmental tax revenue for four categories of environmental taxes (energy, transport, pollution and resources).
+Eurostat uses table 9 from the ESA transmission programme to gather data on environmental tax revenue for four categories of environmental taxes (energy, transport, pollution and resources).
 It also collects data on environmental taxes at a more detailed level, by economic activity.
-A Eurostat publication entitled ‘Environmental taxes - a statistical guide’ constitutes the methodological basis; statistics on environmental taxes are based on Regulation (EC) No. 691/2011 (Annex II) on European environmental economic accounts as amended by Regulation (EU) 538/2014, as well as on legal acts in the area of national accounts.
+A Eurostat publication entitled ‘Environmental taxes - a statistical guide’ constitutes the methodological basis; statistics on environmental taxes are based on Regulation 691/2011 of 6 July 2011 on European environmental economic accounts (Annex II) as amended by Regulation (EU) 538/2014, as well as on legal acts in the area of national accounts.
 Data transmission became obligatory in September 2013.
 Prior to this, Eurostat collected the data on a voluntary basis.